MichaelCurrin/mkdocs-quickstart/README.md

 [![Sample screenshot](/sample.png)](https://michaelcurrin.github.io/mkdocs-quickstart/ "Sample screenshot)

-This project uses the _Read the Docs_ theme as seen above.
+This project uses the _Read the Docs_ theme, as shown above.
 It comes with MkDocs so you don't need to add to your dependencies.
 But you can switch to the MkDocs default or install and configure another theme.

 ## How to use this project